gtema/openstack/doc/src/osc.md

 * `--fixed-ips <FIXED_IPS>` — Fixed IP addresses.
 If you request a specific fixed IP address without a `net_id`, the request returns a `Bad Request (400)` response code
 * `--net-id <NET_ID>` — The ID of the network for which you want to create a port interface.
 The `net_id` and `port_id` parameters are mutually exclusive.
 If you do not specify the `net_id` parameter, the OpenStack Networking API v2.0 uses the network information cache that is associated with the instance
 * `--port-id <PORT_ID>` — The ID of the port for which you want to create an interface.
 The `net_id` and `port_id` parameters are mutually exclusive.
 If you do not specify the `port_id` parameter, the OpenStack Networking API v2.0 allocates a port and creates an interface for it on the network
 * `--tag <TAG>` — A device role tag that can be applied to a network interface when attaching it to the VM.
-The guest OS of a server that has devices tagged in this manner can access hardware metadata about the tagged devices from the metadata API and on the config drive, if enabled
+The guest OS of a server that has devices tagged in this manner can access hardware metadata about the tagged devices from the metadata API and on the config drive, if enabled.

+   **New in version 2.49**